abhishek-sakibanda/COMP8700_minimax_alpha-beta_pruning/README.md

-# COMP8700_minimax_alpha-beta_pruning
+# Minimax and Alpha-Beta Pruning

-Implementations of Minimax and Alpha-Beta Pruning in Python
+The trees are stored in JSON format and available at the below locations: